laugedideriksen/onset-detection/README.md

-A moderately overengineered Python tool for onset detection and visualisation of noisy recordings of solo instruments.
+A moderately overengineered Python tool for onset detection and visualisation.
 Under the hood, it is a combination of [`librosa`](https://github.com/librosa/librosa) for the initial analysis, `scipy` for filtering, and `numpy` for additional processing and peak-picking.
+Like almost any onset detection, the output will need manual adjustment.

 ## Quick Start
+In Python:
 ```python
 import onset_detect as od